kencctt11/TwitterStreamApp/README.md

 # TwitterStreamApp
+Twitter 1% Volume Stream

-This small demo shows how to stream the Twitter 1% Volume Stream
+This app shows a sample of the current Twitter Real Time Tweet Stream.

-This demo is written in C#.
+The app counts the number of tweet streams captured.
+The app displays the current most popular hashtag subject.
+It also diplays the number of tweets with that popular same hastag.

+# For Developers
+Set the TwitterStreamBlazor project as the startup and run from there. the solution containes projects for tests, models, and access to aid in further develpment of the app.

-User need to get a Bearer Token from Twiiter and change the BearerToken string in Process.cs
+You must obatain a Bearer Token and add an appsettings.json file with the following:
+ "BearerToken": "$YOUR BEARER TOKEN HERE"